Rural Healthcare Workers' Conference

-Each year, NSI and the government’s Department of Health Services organize a conference for health care workers from all over Nepal.
+Each year, NSI in collaboration with the Department of Health Services (DoHS) and National Health Training Center (NHTC) jointly organize a conference for healthcare workers from all over the country.

 - Creation of a network of health care workers, who share common challenges and joys